Weight Watchers Under the Spotlight

 Weight Watchers Meetings

-Weekly class costs £14.95 per month.
+Weekly class costs £31.45 per month, which includes access to weekly meetings, the online site and their app.
 However, at certain times of the year there are sometimes offers available.
 Finding your nearest class is easy too.
-Simply log on to the Weight Watchers website and enter your postcode or call the hotline.
-You don’t need to make an appointment – simply turn up.

 Weight Watchers Online